jagadeesh-k-2802/simple-email-fork/FAQ.md

 <a name="FAQ22"></a>
 **(22) Why do I get 'Couldn't connect to host' ?**

-The message *Couldn't connect to host ...* means that FairEmail was not able to connect to the email server.
+The message *Couldn't connect to host ...* means that SimpleEmail was not able to connect to the email server.

 Possible causes are: